miaforysiak/Mia-astrofirst/README.md

  * Commit the changes (use 'git commit')
  * Push the changes back to GitHub (use 'git push')

 2. Make sure you can use your product.
-If the directory of the root directory of your product is called , then your shell will have to have:

- * /bin added to its /opt/anaconda3/bin:/opt/anaconda3/condabin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin environmental variable, and
- * /python added to its  environmental variable.

-This should happen in your .bashrc file (assuming you are using the bash shell.
-If this is done correctly, you should be able to run
-2. Make sure you can use your product.
 If the directory of the root directory of your product is called $PRODUCT_DIR, then your shell will have to have:

  * $PRODUCT_DIR/bin added to its $PATH environmental variable, and
  * $PRODUCT_DIR/python added to its $PYTHONPATH
+environmental variable.

-environmental variable.example_script from the command line without error.
+This should happen in your .bashrc file (assuming you are using the bash shell.
+If this is done correctly, you should be able to run "example_script" from the command line without error.

 3. Find, read in, and plot information in an astronomical data file, within the Jupyter environment.
 You will use data from the MaNGA